What our clients say

 - Investment in drivers of growth such as infrastructure, skills and innovation.

-- Creating institutions and conditions that support a healthy and vibrant commercial sector, including how to improve innovation, adopting new ideas, and promoting international trade.
+- Creating institutions and conditions that support a healthy and vibrant commercial sector, one which is innovative, collaborative and able to adopt and diffuse new ideas.

 We understand the barriers to growth – including regulatory, policy and market failures – and how policy reform can help to overcome them.
 And we look at the bigger picture: thinking through the wider social impacts such as knowledge spillovers, environmental effects, and individual well-being.